Blog -

 Once inside the spreadsheet, give it a name in the upper left corner, and choose a location and a subfolder (we’ve chosen OneDrive and a Documents subfolder – you’ll need to remember this for later).

 Now comes the important part: you need to label your columns with the information you want to collect from your web forms in the first row of the spreadsheet.
-Only when you do that will Zapier recognize it later and allow you to assign the subscriber data to the right place.
+This will allow you to assign the subscriber data to the right place in Zapier later.
 So, do that now.
 Here’s what it looks like on our end:

 6. Create a Zap